Hidden interior mount

 What goes wrong is almost never dramatic — it's attrition.
 A case stays behind at the venue.
 A road kit ends up on the wrong truck.
 A rack lands in the wrong slot at the warehouse and gets buried under the next job's inventory.
 By the time anyone notices, the thing is three cities away, the crew that touched it last is off the payroll, and the trail is cold.

-AirTag tracking at $29 per case makes it economical to tag the full inventory, not just the marquee pieces.
-Which means the map tells you where every case actually is, instead of where the spreadsheet says it should be.
+Find My-compatible tracking at TagLogger prices — $15 hardware per tag, service falling to $7.50/tag/mo at 80+ tags (live pricing) — makes it economical to tag the full inventory, not just the marquee pieces.
+The map tells you where every case actually is, instead of where the spreadsheet says it should be.

 On an active tour, every flight case should arrive at every venue, get loaded on the correct truck, and continue to the next city.
 In practice, at least one case per tour usually gets left behind, routed wrong, or stuck at a customs inspection.
 The cost is double: the tour is short an asset mid-show, and recovery logistics eat production time.